Typical and Nontypical White-tailed Antlers

 The most important thing to remember regarding scoring both typical and nontypical antlers is that having a typical, symmetrical frame is very important for the net score.
 When scoring a typical 8-point, for example, each point is measured and compared to the paired point on the other side of the rack.
 The left G1 is compared to the right G1, the left G2 to the right G2, and G3 to G3.
 The difference between in length between G1s is where deductions take place.
 The same is true for circumferences (H) as well as the main beams.

 For the gross score, all the point lengths, inside spread, beam lengths, and circumferences add up for total inches.
 To get the net score on a typical rack, the differences in paired points, circumferences, and beam lengths are deducted.
-If all the points are the same length, all the circumferences are the same, and the beams are the same length, the gross and net score will be identical because there are no deductions.
+If all the points are the same length, all the circumferences are the same, and the beams are the same length, the gross and net score will be identical because there are no differences between antler sides, no deductions to be had.

 For the gross score on a nontypical white-tailed deer rack, all the point lengths, inside spread, beam lengths, and circumferences add up for total inches.
 To get the net score on a nontypical rack, the differences in paired points, circumferences, and beam lengths are deducted.
 Abnormal points still add to the net score on a nontypical rack.